ringcentral/ringcentral-embeddable/README.md

 Use this versioned URL in place of the URLs above in the adapter examples.

-*Be advised, however, referencing Embeddable in this way means that you will need to perform all upgrades manually.*
+*Be advised, however, that referencing Embeddable in this way means that you will need to perform all upgrades manually.*

 *Developers are urged to use version 1.9 or greater.
-Developers using older version of RingCentral Embeddable will cease to function in March 2024 when PubNub support is discontinued.*
+Developers using older versions of RingCentral Embeddable will cease to function in March 2024 when PubNub support is discontinued.*

 ## Customizing RingCentral Embeddable